-MORGANTOWN, W.Va. — West Virginia Radio Corp. alleges that its competitor, West Virginia Media Holdings, not only netted $5 million in 2007 from a WVU Foundation loan that violated state and federal non-profit laws but has continued to benefit from cronyism by university officials.
+MORGANTOWN, W.Va. — West Virginia Radio Corp. alleges that its competitor, West Virginia Media Holdings, netted $5 million in 2007 from a WVU Foundation loan that violated state and federal non-profit laws and has continued to benefit from cronyism by university officials.

 WVRC’s wide-ranging lawsuit, filed Wednesday in Monongalia County Circuit Court, names 10 defendants in all, including WVU president Jim Clements, athletics director Oliver Luck, WVU Board of Governors chairman Drew Payne and WV Media president Bray Cary.

 The suit claims unlawful dealings tainted the 2008 purchase of a scoreboard for Milan Puskar Stadium and, more recently, that Luck and Payne conspired to rig the bidding for the university’s third-tier media rights package.

 “These blatant and unlawful actions are not the result of inadvertence or errors made in good faith, but instead are the purposeful result of a fraudulent scheme to benefit WV Media, a corporation certain defendants own, or to personally enrich themselves or friends,” the suit claims.

 WVRC, the parent company of MetroNews, was among the firms unsuccessfully bidding for WVU’s third-tier rights last fall.
 WVRC did not enter the second round of bidding and has been critical of the university for failing to grant the company a hearing in light of missteps by Luck.